-- Adult counts from new and existing fish counter installations (including both main stems and/or tributaries). - ❖ Adult stock indices from existing traps - ❖ Juvenile assessment surveys benchmarked against an indices of total stock from index rivers. - Redd count surveys benchmarked against other indices of total stock for index rivers. - Survey draft netting and mark recapture assessments. - ❖ Rod catch data where catch and release fishery is allowed on these rivers.
+- ✤ Adult counts from new and existing fish counter installations (including both main stems and/or tributaries). - ✤ Adult stock indices from existing traps - Juvenile assessment surveys benchmarked against an indices of total stock from index rivers. - Redd count surveys benchmarked against other indices of total stock for index rivers. - Survey draft netting and mark recapture assessments. - ✤ Rod catch data where catch and release fishery is allowed on these rivers.

-In this regard, significant progress was made between 2009 and 2011 with the further development of a national electro-fishing programme benchmarked against index rivers (with known juvenile production to adult return relationships) and the installation of several new fish counters.
+In this regard, significant progress was made between 2009 and 2012 with the further development of a national electro-fishing programme benchmarked against index rivers (with known juvenile production to adult return relationships) and the installation of several new fish counters under the nation salmon Stamp Conservation Fund administered by IFI.
 In the short term, these indices may indicate if these rivers are meeting their Conservation Limits.
 However, further statistical analyses confirming the relationship between these indices and the stock size will be required to estimate the number of fish in excess of the Conservation Limit and set harvestable surpluses.
 Work is ongoing by the Standing Scientific Committee in this regard.

-The Status of Irish Salmon Stocks in 2010 and Precautionary Catch Advice for 2011
+The Status of Irish Salmon Stocks in 2011 and Precautionary Catch Advice for 2012